ElectroPlan Helpful Hints and How-To’s

 Naming a Project – The new project will be temporarily named “New Project”- edit this to create the new name for the project.
 As the project name is used to name the files created for the content there are some characters that are not allowed in project names … ?/=+<>:;”,*|^

-There are seven tabs under Tools & Settings … Settings and Options / Document Content / Registration Details / Contact Details / Terms and Financial Details / File Locations / Plant Title Design.
+There are seven tabs under Tools & Settings … Settings and Options / Document Content / Registration Details / Contact Details / Terms and Financial Details / File Locations / Plant Title Design / Grid Configuration.

 - Project File Saving Options — When you save a project the system makes a new copy of the project file with all the project content.
-The last version of the file can be deleted, retained or a choice offered at the time.
+The last version of the file can be deleted, retained or a choice offered at the time of saving.